 Whether you’re an experienced investor or just starting, the performance of their stock picks speaks for itself.
 Their collection of advice, strategies, and recommendations will help you better understand the world of investing, as well as make better decisions for yourself.
 Keep reading to learn more about the Motley Fool in the sections below:

 Before we get into reviews of the tool, its performance and design, and the greatest takeaways, we’ll first define what the tool is, what is included, and whether the cost is worth the investment (pun intended!).

 Overview of Motley Fool Stock Advisor

 The Motley Fool was founded by legendary investors David Gardner and Tom Gardner in 1993, and is a resource to help you learn and invest better.
-With financial advice to help you invest smarter and for greater returns, they provide direct suggestions as well as strategy and tips on how to grow your wealth.
+With financial advice to help you invest smarter and for greater returns, they provide specific stock picks as well as strategy and tips on how to grow your wealth.

-What is the Motley Fool tool and how does it work?
+What is the Motley Fool Stock Advisor Service and How Does it Work?

 Who is this Stock Service Designed for?